Your Questions & Tips

 Please email me, Annette@ArcanaPress.net with any questions or comments you might have.
-I may answer your question in a private response or, if I feel others can benefit, with your permission I will add it to this page using only your first name, city and state, or anonymously.
+I may answer your question in a private response or, if I feel others can benefit, I may ask your permission to add it to this page using only your first name, and city or state, or anonymously—however you prefer.

-About The Triadic Tarot of 2017, a customer questions the limitation of never having certain near-adjacent cards of the same suit in a reading.
-RESPONSE: Actually, this limitation tends to clarify the reading.
-Remember that any undertaking in life has 3 major stages, and, in a 78-card deck, each of those stages has its own 3 cards.
-In the Triadic Tarot, those three are grouped on one square card.
-When one of these square cards comes up, only the top triangle is “read.”
+Limitations: A customer questions the limitation of never having certain near-adjacent cards of the same suit in a reading.
+RESPONSE: Actually, this limitation clarifies the reading.
+Remember that any undertaking in life has 3 major stages (see bullets below); and in a 78-card deck, each stage has its own 3 cards that further divide that major stage (such as Ace, 2 & 3 of the Triad of Commencement).
+In the Triadic Tarot, those three are grouped on one square card, so when the Triad of Commencement comes up, the top triangle tells you where in that major stage you are at present.

 - Commencement (a new undertaking)—Ace, 2 & 3